Flavorful leptoquarks at the LHC and beyond: Spin 1: Collider phenomenology

-The mass limits depend on the value of $\kappa$, as shown in Fig.~\ref{Fig:atlas} (plot to the right) for the case of the $V_1$ leptoquark in the hierarchical or flipped flavor scenario.
-Note that the cross section has a minimum within $\kappa \in (-2,2)$, which corresponds to the weakest bound on the mass of $V_1$ state, $M_{V_1}>1.6\,\text{TeV}$ for $\kappa=-0.3$, in the case of the hierarchical or the flipped flavor scenario.
-Note, however, that the absolute minimum for the bound on the $V_1$ mass is obtained in democratic scenario and reads $M_{V_1}>1.4\,\text{TeV}$ for $\kappa=-0.3$.
-The corresponding weakest bound in the case of $V_3$ is found in the case of hierarchical scenario, it reads: $M_{V_3}>1.6\,\text{TeV}$ for $\kappa=-0.3$.
+The mass limits depend on the value of $\kappa$, as shown in Fig.~\ref{Fig:atlas} (plots to the right).
+Note that the cross sections have a minimum within $\kappa \in (-2,2)$, which corresponds to the weakest bound on the mass.
+These are the same for $V_1$ and $V_3$ in the hierarchical scenario, $M_{V_{1,3}}>1.6\,\text{TeV}$ for $\kappa=-0.3$, and equal to one for $V_1$ with flipped and $V_3$ with democratic flavor structure.
+Note, however, that the absolute minimum for the bound on the $V_1$ mass is obtained in the democratic scenario and reads $M_{V_1}>1.4\,\text{TeV}$ for $\kappa=-0.3$.
+The corresponding weakest bound in the case of $V_3$ is found in the case of hierarchical scenario, given above.

 Constraints on the parameter space of leptoquark models can also be obtained from Drell-Yan processes, to which the leptoquarks contribute via $t$-channel exchange~\cite{Faroughy:2016osc, Greljo:2017vvb}.
 For our present setup, the corresponding di-muon channel is relevant.
 The authors of Refs.~\cite{Greljo:2017vvb, Angelescu:2018tyl} performed the recast of the ATLAS collaboration measurement~\cite{Aaboud:2017buh} in the dimuon channel at \SI{13}{TeV} with $36\,\text{fb}^{-1}$ of data, while the authors of Ref.~\cite{Bhaskar:2021pml} used the result by the CMS collaboration \cite{Sirunyan:2018ipj} corresponding to the same center-of-mass energy and luminosity.
 The results of these studies imply that the parameter space relevant for our model does not receive constraints at present.
 This situation could change as more data is collected in the future~\cite{Greljo:2017vvb}.